11 Tips to Tame and Get Rid Of Frizzy Hair Once and For All

 Purify your hair with the ultra-conditioning Fixx ColorShield Sulfate-Free Shampoo that is formulated to cleanse and extend the life of your color.
 Sulfate-free and fade-resistant, this nourishing blend helps you maintain hair vibrancy and color for the most luscious locks.

 4. Condition, condition, condition

 Remember earlier when I talked about the condition of your hair?
 Well, you need to use the right conditioner regularly.
-Frizz can be caused by the lack of moisture, so it’s important to use conditioners that contain ingredients that will go into the hair start and actually add moisture.
+Frizz can be caused by the lack of moisture, so it’s important to use conditioners that contain ingredients that will go into the hair strand and actually add moisture.

 Try to leave your conditioner in as long as you can so it has time to do its job.
 I usually wash my hair, wring out as much water as possible.
 I recommend starting by applying your conditioner to your ends and work up to the scalp.
-Usually your ends is a bit “thirstier”.
+Usually, your ends are a bit “thirstier”.
 You also want to use cool water to rinse out your conditioner.
 This will help the cuticle lay down and almost form a seal.